 Courtesy of The Ritz-Carlton New York, Central Park

 AAA Inspector 592:

 A New York landmark since 1904, this extraordinary property offers style at a grand level.
 When combined with contemporary luxury and attentive services, it is in a rarefied, supreme class altogether.
 This historic hotel was built by John Jacob Astor IV as a sister property to the Waldorf Astoria, just a few years before Astor went down with the Titanic.
-Today, guests can enjoy unlimited use of the private on-site health club, complimentary garment pressing upon arrival and fresh fruit or candy delivered daily.
-Prime Fifth Avenue shopping is around the corner.
+Today, guests can enjoy unlimited use of the private on-site health club and the sublime King Cole Bar is pure New York classic.
+Prime Fifth Avenue shopping is a few steps around the corner.

 AAA Travel provides peace of mind when you travel—before, during and after your vacation!
 Members enjoy the advantages of membership including exclusive benefits, savings, map routing and travel planning, plus additional travel needs such as AAA Travel Guides, TourBook® guides, passport photos, International Driving Permits and travel insurance.
 Your next vacation starts with AAA—your complete travel solution.
 Visit AAA.com/Travel.